AdinaTeodora/mars_rover_task/README.md

     mars_rover:move().

 # Future improvements:
-- validate / check case-sensitive strings
+- validate / check case-sensitive strings (directions and orientations)
-- take a list of rovers and directions (currently can only handle one rover)
+- take a list of rovers and movements (currently can only handle one rover)
 - check for crashes between rovers (in the case two rovers end up on the same position)